-Last spring it became legal in Maryland for adoptive parents and licensed adoption agencies to pay for “reasonable expenses” for birth mothers.
-The payment of “reasonable expenses,” which generally includes necessities such as housing, food, and clothing, was already legal in 37 states, but up until that point, Maryland families and agencies were only allowed to help cover birth mothers’ medical and legal bills.
+In Maryland, it is legal for adoptive parents and licensed adoption agencies to pay “reasonable expenses” for women considering adoption for their babies.
+The payment of “reasonable expenses,” which generally includes necessities such as housing, food, and clothing, was already legal in 37 states, and until Maryland passed a law allowing adoption agencies and adoptive parents to help birth mothers with these costs, Maryland families and agencies were only allowed to help cover birth mothers’ medical and legal bills.
 As a result, some birth mothers were choosing to make adoption plans with families out-of-state so that they could receive financial assistance with living expenses while pregnant.

 Help During a Tough Time

 Birth mothers who were going out of state in order to receive financial assistance were not always able to find an ethical adoption agency or attorney who ensured that they received thorough counseling and legal representation.
 Legalizing the payment of birth mother expenses in Maryland was good news in terms of protecting the rights of birth parents.
 It was also good news because most birth parents are already struggling in some way, and those struggles only increase once they become pregnant.
 Many women who are considering adoption do not have stable housing; they live with family members, rent rooms, or stay in shelters.
 They are often either unemployed or underemployed, and those who have been able to find work risk losing their job once their employer finds out about the pregnancy.
 If you’ve ever been in this boat, then you are well aware that even a small amount of financial assistance with paying rent or buying food can make a big difference to the physical and emotional health of a pregnant woman.